mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

 **METHODOLOGY**

 A **data science workflow** was implemented to conduct this analysis.
 Firstly, the **problem statement** was defined—the physicians needed to determine how to increase accuracy rates and improve COVID-19 spread control.
 Next, **data ** was downloaded by locating credible sources that housed the appropriate datasets: Images data sets.
 Before beginning any analysis of the data, each individual dataset was imported to a **Pandas DataFrame**.
-Next, **data cleaning** was conducted to ensure that all datatypes were accurate and any other errors were fixed.
+Next, **data cleaning** was conducted to ensure that all data types were accurate and any other errors were fixed.
 Using all data, an **exploratory data analysis** was conducted to determine any parameters.
 Since the image datasets contain data from a random source, the parameters were measured, not sample statistics.
 Grid Search findings were used to then perform **data visualization and model predictions**.
 The following data visualizations were used to display the data:
 - Model-1: Convolutional Neural Network (CNN) and Early Stopping
 - Model-2: Dropout Regularization
 - Model-3: Regularization Method: L1 and L2
 - Model Interpretability using SHAP
 - Supported by Natural Language Processing model prediction

-Once all data was visualized and some predictions are made.
+Once all data is visualized and some predictions are made.
 To confirm and support the observations made, **external research** about the COVID-19 work and any other relevant data was conducted.
 Finally, well-informed **data-driven recommendations** for the physicians were compiled.

 **SIGNIFICANT FINDINGS**